rnakato/Churros/docs/content/Peakheatmap.rst

 peakheatmap_binary: Binary comparison
 --------------------------------------------------------------------

-``peakheatmap_binary`` outputs a binary matrix (output 1) representing the overlap of epigenomic markers at given genomic regions.
+``peakheatmap_binary`` outputs a binary matrix (output 1) representing the peak overlap for given genomic regions.
 The binary matrix is then formatted and sorted by the user-defined column (i.e., the filename of the selected marker) to generate the processed matrix (output 2) and plot the sorted heatmap (output 3).
-Subsequently, ``peakheatmap`` utilizes PCA followed by k-means clustering  (or other clustering methods) to produce the clustered matrix (output 4) and the clustered heatmap (output 5).
+It then utilizes PCA followed by k-means clustering (or other clustering methods) to produce the clustered matrix (output 4) and the clustered heatmap (output 5).

 The main usages are: